What States are Collapsible Batons Legal?

 Check out our collapsible batons top choices

 This is one of the best expandable batons on the market.
-It is crafted from alloy steel with a thermoplastic rubber handle.
-This makes it a very comfortable baton to use as the high-grade rubber gives it a non-slip grip.
+It is crafted from high-quality steel for durability.
 Using this baton is as easy as flicking your wrist to open it and it can easily be retracted when not in use.

-This expandable baton extends out 21 inches which means, in case of an emergency, you can easily attack from a safe distance.
-To ensure the baton does not extend while in use, it is fitted with a friction lock while a foam grip makes it easy to use.
+This expandable baton extends out 26 inches which means, in case of an emergency, you can easily attack from a safe distance.

 Collapsible batons have multiple uses from self-defense to breaking your windows in case you need to get out of the car or house.
 Law enforcement officers often use them to deter assailants or perpetrators from running away by sweeping their legs from underneath.